 The whole thing is an absurdity!
 And therefore I urge you, I urge you to reject it.
 I urge you to say ‘No’ to this motion!
 And I urge the whole British country to say ‘No’ on Thursday in the referendum!

-It would seem that the Remain Campaign has a long tradition of attempting to scare the British public out of its wits at the thought of Britain leaving the EU.
+It would seem that the Remain Campaign has a long tradition of attempting to scare the British public into voting for Britain to remain in the EU.